wakeupthecat/gastona/DEVELOPMENT_README.txt

    Once you have some version of gastona.jar you can use the scripts to gerate a new gastona.jar from your sources.

-   1) Generate the gastona documentation database
+   1) Generate - if needed - the gastona documentation database

       This database is used by WelcomeGastona.gast (default script) to get the documentation and samples.
       It has to be found by gastona in the file